klsoundarya/Tales-from-South-India/README.md

   - The user can experience hassle-free navigation on our website with the burger toggle icon for responsive media screens and,
   - Users can navigate through the four navigation elements - Home, About, Gallery, and Contact from page to page across all devices without having to press "back" button.

-There are four media query breakpoints used: 425px, 768px, 992px, 1200px.
+There are five media query breakpoints used: 375px, 425px, 768px, 992px, 1200px.
 This convenient feature allows users to easily access different sections of the website, making the browsing experience smoother and more efficient.
 Users can Simply click on the burger icon to reveal the navigation menu and can also click the link of the pages, providing quick and intuitive access to all the important pages and sections of the website.

 ![Nav look on phone, tablet and Laptop](readme/features/nav.PNG)